 “The Importance of Being Miriam” is now available on DVD through ABC Classics and From Broadway to La Scala, directed by Tyran Parke, was broadcast on Foxtel Arts on New Year’s Eve 2015.

-Andrew McKinnon has been appointed by the Federal Government to the National Opera Review and is a proud supporter of Carers NSW.
+Andrew McKinnon was appointed by the Federal Government to the National Opera Review and is a proud supporter of Carers NSW.